philbarton/hexArch/adapter/README.md

-Shared adapter code against different adapter implementations
+Shared adapter code used by the different adapter implementations